escenic/cs-extension-new-source/README.md

   javaws http://content-engine-host/studio/Studio.jnlp?com.escenic.script.root=/path/to/cs-extensions
   ```

-4. Inside Content Studio, open the Debug menu, and enable the "Developer Mode" — This will enable all extension sin the folder specified.
+4. Inside Content Studio, open the Debug menu (see the bottom of [this page](http://docs.escenic.com/ece-cs-plugin-guide/5.7/making_a_development_environment.html) from the Integration Guide), and enable the "Developer Mode" — This will enable all extensions in the folder specified.

 ## Server installation (for everyone)